cssat/oliveRconnect/README.md

 ## Authentication

-The code chunk shows how to access pass these variables to `post_auth_to_oliver()`.
+The code chunk shows how to pass these parameters to `post_auth_to_oliver()`.
 If successful, this function will return the message `oliver API authentication established`.
-This tells you that you have connected to Oliver and stored session cookies within your R environment.
+This tells you that you have connected to Oliver and stored session cookies within your Global R environment.

 ```r